Last updated on January 7th, 2021

 2. It’s often cheaper

-A quick look on Booking.com will show you that most hotels more than double their prices in August compared to January, so if you’ve got a luxury hotel in the city centre in mind but think you can’t afford it, change the dates to earlier in the year and you’ll find yourself pleasantly surprised.
+A quick look on Booking.com will show you that most hotels more than double their prices in August compared to January, so if you’ve got a luxury hotel in the city centre in mind but think you can’t afford it, changing the dates to earlier in the year will leave you pleasantly surprised.